robertlight/XBlock/doc/guide/xblock.rst

 * By XBlock: fields declare how they relate to the block:

   * Block usage: the fields are related *only* to that instance of the XBlock in a particular course.

   * Block definition: the fields are related to the *definition* of the XBlock.
     This definition is specified by the content creator.
 For instance, using a definition, you could create an XBlock whose data is shared across multiple runs of a course.

-  * Block type: the fields are related to the *Python type* of the XBlock, and thus shared across all instances of the XBlock in all courses).
+  * Block type: the fields are related to the *Python type* of the XBlock, and thus shared across all instances of the XBlock in all courses.

   * All: the fields are related to all XBlocks, of all types (thus, any XBlock can access the data).

 These two aspects, user and block, are independent.
 A field scope specifies both.
 For example: